-ON THIS PAGE: You will learn about how doctors describe a tumor’s growth or spread.
+ON THIS PAGE: You will learn about how doctors describe this brain tumor’s growth or spread.
 This is called the stage.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

 Doctors use diagnostic tests to find out the tumor’s stage, so staging may not be complete until all of the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient’s prognosis, which is the chance of recovery.
+Knowing the stage helps the doctor recommend the best kind of treatment and can help predict a patient’s prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of tumors.

 Medulloblastoma in children is classified as either standard (average) risk or high risk, depending on the following factors:

 The child’s age